windborne/windborne-api/README.md

 ```

 ## Resources
-For more details on the WindBorne Data and Forecasts API, refer to the official documentation:
+For more details on the WindBorne Data and Forecasts API, refer to the WindBorne's documentation:

 - [Data API](https://windbornesystems.com/docs/api/data)
 - [Forecasts API](https://windbornesystems.com/docs/api/forecasts)